Aleenaamushtaaq/chat-connect/README.md

-#  Chat Connect - Real-Time Flutter Messaging App
+#  Chat Connect - Real Time Flutter Messaging App

 Chat Connect is a robust, cross platform messaging application built with **Flutter** and **Firebase**.
 This guide provides a comprehensive setup and installation walkthrough to get the project running on your local machine.